 Meet Lior (they/any)

-i offer art, writing & spiritual guidance rooted in the more-than-human world
+my art, writing & spiritual care is rooted in the more-than-human world

 i use the phrase “more-than-human world” (coined by eco-philospher David Abrams) to describe the sensuous tapestry of life we find ourselves in relationship with. a world full of diverse, living beings with their own spirit and agency: plants, animals, fungi, minerals, elements, ecosystems, and spirits. i believe it is part of our sacred responsibility to reconnect and repair our relationship with the more-than-human world. to me, this phrase removes humans from the top and center, and places us back into a web of relationship with life.